 The prevalence of hypoparathyroidism in the United States is estimated to be 24 to 37/100,000 person-years, most commonly a complication of a thyroidectomy or head and neck surgery.
 This complication may be transient or permanent, and the frequency is highly dependent upon the technical skills of the surgeon.
 Other causes tend to be rare, and the etiology is suspected based on the age of onset, family history, and associated clinical features.

 The secretion of the parathyroid hormone is inversely related to the concentration of ionized calcium in the extracellular fluid.
 The activity of the calcium-sensing receptor (CaSR), a G-protein coupled receptor, is affected by changes in the concentration of calcium.
 As the calcium concentration in the extracellular fluid increases, this receptor is activated and parathyroid cells decrease secretion of parathyroid hormone.
 Conversely, the activity of the CaSR decreases and parathyroid hormone secretion increases as calcium levels decline.
-Parathyroid hormone activates the PTH receptor, another G-protein coupled receptor, increasing resorption of calcium and phosphorus from bone, enhancing the distal tubular resorption of calcium, and decreasing the renal tubular resorption of phosphorus.
-Also, the parathyroid hormone plays an essential role in vitamin D metabolism, activating the vitamin D 1-alpha hydroxylase, which increases the renal synthesis of 1,25-dihyhroxyvitamin D. Deficient PTH results in hypocalcemia, hyperphosphatemia, while alkaline phosphatase, a marker of bone formation, is normal.
+Parathyroid hormone activates the PTH receptor, another G-protein coupled receptor, increasing resorption of calcium and phosphorus from bone, enhancing the distal tubular reabsorption of calcium, and decreasing the renal tubular reabsorption of phosphorus.
+Also, the parathyroid hormone plays an essential role in vitamin D metabolism, activating the vitamin D 1-alpha hydroxylase, which increases the renal synthesis of 1,25-dihydroxyvitamin D. Deficient PTH results in hypocalcemia, hyperphosphatemia, while alkaline phosphatase, a marker of bone formation, is normal.

 The clinician should determine if there has been any recent or remote thyroid or other types of head and neck surgery, the age of onset, and family history of hypocalcemia.
 If there is evidence of severe immune deficiency, the patient likely has DiGeorge Syndrome, while autoimmune problems such as adrenal insufficiency, or mucocutaneous candidiasis would suggest the etiology is a polyglandular autoimmune syndrome, type 1.
 Hypomagnesemia may be the cause if the patient is malnourished, recovering from diabetic ketoacidosis, abuses alcohol, has diarrhea, or been exposed to drugs that cause renal magnesium wasting.
 Significant hypocalcemia can cause numbness and paresthesias, muscle cramps and carpopedal spasms.
 When severe it can be life-threatening with laryngospasm, tetany, and seizures.